podiljs/podil/README.md

 ### Configuration

-Podil can be configured to look for migration scripts in an arbitary location.
+Podil can be configured to look for migration scripts in an arbitrary location.
-By default, it looks for migrations in `./migrations`, you can pass a custom folder in the follwoing way:
+By default, it looks for migrations in `./migrations`, you can pass a custom folder in the following way:

 ```shell
 await podil.migrate(connectionString, { migrationsDir: '/path/to/your/migrations' });
 ```

-It is recomended to verify checksums of your scripts on every run.
-However, you can disable checkusm verification using the `verifyChecksum` property:
+It is recommended to verify the checksums of your scripts on every run.
+However, you can disable checksum verification using the `verifyChecksum` property:

 ```shell
 await podil.migrate(connectionString, { verifyChecksum: false });